 What3Words divided the world into trillions of 3 x 3 meter squares and assigned each one a unique three word address.
 It’s far more accurate than the number and street name system.
 And it means everyone and everywhere now has an address.
 Click the link on the villa page to see the exact location of the property.

 Check-In: 3:00 PM

-Your quote will include the rental rate, cleaning charge, applicable management processing fee, Hawaii State Transient Accommodations Tax (10.25%), Hawaii State General Excise Tax (4.712%), and carbon offset for the number of guests, nights, and flight from city of origin.
+Your quote will include the rental rate, cleaning charge, applicable management processing fee, Hawaii State Transient Accommodations Tax (10.25%), Hawaii State General Excise Tax (4.712%), and Responsible Tourism Fee for the number of guests, nights, and flight from city of origin and return.
 Individual resort fees are not included, but may be a requirement of and collected by the resort.